Beyoncé's Historic Coachella Performance Has Fans Singing the Praises of 'Beychella'

 The superstar was originally supposed to headline Coachella in 2017, but had to postpone due to being pregnant with twins Sir and Rumi.

 Beyoncé is also going on tour again with husband Jay-Z for “On The Run II,” which starts in June.
-The music moguls’ “On the Run” tour together was in 2014.
+The music moguls’ first “On the Run” tour together was in 2014.
 The husband and wife duo have a lot to live up to after Coachella’s stunning and historic performance this weekend.

 Needless to say, “Beychella” is the best thing to happen to the internet in a while.